kr-colab/locator/README.md

 # Installation

 The easiest way to install `locator` is to download the github repo and run the setup script.
-It's usually a good idea to do this in a new conda environment (https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) to avoid version conflicts with other software:
+We recommend you do this in a new conda environment (https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) to avoid version conflicts with other software:

 ```
-conda create --name locator
+conda create --name locator python=3.8
 conda activate locator
 git clone https://github.com/kr-colab/locator.git
 cd locator